Three doctors share how to heal dry, cracked feet for softer heels, soles, and toes. Plus: What causes dry feet to begin with?

-Further, Hillary Brenner, DPM, a board-certified podiatric surgeon based in NYC, adds that a lifestyle that causes you to be on your feet for long periods of time can also contribute to wear and tear.
+Further, Hillary Brenner, DPM, a board-certified podiatric surgeon based in NYC, adds that a lifestyle that requires standing for long periods of time can also contribute to dry, cracked feet.

-Then, both the wrong products and a lack of proper care could also be a root cause of dry feet.
+Then, the wrong products and a lack of proper care could also be what causes dry, cracked feet.

 “Not moisturizing dry feet to hydrate and soften the skin—as well as helping to strengthen and protect the skin barrier—can lead to skin over-dryness, thickening, and cracks,” Dr. Shainhouse explains.

 Plus, when it comes to healing dry feet, sooner is always better.
 “Not dissolving callouses and thick patches before they become too thick and inelastic can lead to thickening and cracks [that are more difficult to repair],” she warns.

 Additional Causes of Dry Feet

 Dr. Brenner adds that other causes of dry feet include:

 - blood sugar imbalances

 Plus, “Dry, cracked heels can also be more prevalent after menopause when skin naturally becomes drier due to estrogen loss,” Dr. Shainhouse mentions.

 Lastly, if you’re wondering if you can blame dry heels on genetics, Emily Splichal, DPM, MS, CES, a podiatrist based in Scottsdale, Arizona, says that won’t quite work.
 However, she mentions that “there are some conditions that can affect the sweat glands and oil production in the feet,” which may increase the likelihood of them drying out.